zer0vox/isp-app/README.md

      - Code 104/105: Security module not available (auto-handled)
    - User-friendly error messages in the UI
    - Detailed console logs for debugging

+5. **Speed Test & Status (Pluggable APIs)**:
+   - **Speed Test (Measurement Lab–style)**:
+     - `runSpeedTest(cityId)` in `src/utils/speedTest.ts` simulates a realistic speed test (download/upload, ping, jitter)
+     - UI exposed in the “Run a Speed Test” card in `SearchResults.tsx`
+     - Designed so it can be swapped with a real M-Lab NDT integration later
+   - **ISP Status / Outages (Statuspage-style)**:
+     - `fetchIspStatusForCity(cityId)` in `src/utils/status.ts` returns mock status data shaped like a real status API
+     - Shown as the “ISP Status in this City” card above search results
+     - Intended for future integration with real ISP status pages or custom APIs

 3. **Location Matching**:
    - First tries to match city by name (exact match)